TM270c/outrun/docs/cleanup-roadmap.md

   - **Determinism**: Returns whatever the system clock reports, so calls made moments apart differ.
   - **Keep / change / delete**: Change—either inline Date.now, or keep the helper but rename it getTimeNow and allow injecting a test clock to cut indirection.
   - **Confidence / assumptions**: High confidence; assumes there are no hidden callers outside this file.
+  - **Notes**: You felt the helper was fine and suggested renaming it to getTimeNow; I still recommend inlining Date.now or accepting an injected clock so tests stay predictable.
 - `markInteraction`
 - `escapeHtml`
 - `resolveAssetUrlSafe`